 Waukesha County and the HOME Consortium conducted a variety of public outreach to garner input from county and municipal staff, government agencies, nonprofit agencies, affordable housing developers, local service providers, residents, and others in preparing this Plan.
-Most meetings in 2022 and 2023 were held in person, but a small percentage were held virtually.
+Most meetings in 2023 and 2024 were held in person, but a small percentage were held virtually.
 Waukesha County collected public input through public hearings, and monthly public meetings of both the HOME and CDBG Board.
+Up to two provider agencies presented information about community needs and available services and gaps in services at each CDBG Board meeting throughout 2023 and 2024.